MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-calibrate.md

 3. Follow the instructions on your [!include[pn-hololens](../includes/pn-hololens.md)].

 All users must do this calibration after they sign in to the device.
-If [!include[pn-hololens](../includes/pn-hololens.md)] is running [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Holographic for Business edition, the IPD settings are saved on the device.
-When you sign in to the same [!include[pn-hololens](../includes/pn-hololens.md)], your IPD settings are automatically applied, even after you switch users; you don't have to recalibrate the device.
-However, if [!include[pn-hololens](../includes/pn-hololens.md)] is running [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Holographic edition, user settings aren't saved because this version of the operating system is designed for a single user.
+If HoloLens is running Windows Holographic for Business edition, the IPD settings are saved on the device.
+When you sign in to the same HoloLens, your IPD settings are automatically applied, even after you switch users; you don't have to recalibrate the device.
+However, if HoloLens is running Windows Holographic edition, user settings aren't saved because this version of the operating system is designed for a single user.
 So you must recalibrate the device whenever you switch users.

 To determine which version of the operating system you're using on [!include[pn-hololens](../includes/pn-hololens.md)], follow these steps.